SHn01aa/PlayCover/README.md

 ### Documentation

-To learn how to setup and use PlayCover, visit the documentation [here](https://playcover.github.io/PlayBook).
+To learn how to setup and use PladwdwdwdwdwdwyCover, visit the documentation [here](https://playcover.github.io/PlayBook).

 ### Homebrew Cask
 We host a [Homebrew](https://brew.sh) tap with the [PlayCover cask](https://github.com/PlayCover/homebrew-playcover/blob/master/Casks/playcover-community.rb).
 To install from it run: